Learn how to survive dreaded rental property inspections without a hitch with this handy checklist.

 - Sinks and plumbing.
 Listen for any strange sounds when you turn the taps on and off.
 It also doesn’t hurt to check under the sinks for leaks.

 - Kitchen appliances and fittings.
-Open the stove, run your finger over the rangehood and give the stovetop a good scrub.
-Built-up grease around these areas will not be looked upon kindly.
+Open the stove, run your finger over the rangehood and check the stovetop is in good order.
+Built-up grease around these areas can be hard to remove if not addressed.
 Also, if appliances like fridges and microwaves are part of the deal, make sure to open them and check that they are clean.

 - Tiles and surfaces.
 Again, it’s all about the shine.
-Clear away the debris and get scrubbing.
 That goes for the sinks, mirror, shower and bathtub, too.
+You also need to check for chips and cracks as these may become bigger issues later.

 - Toilet and bin areas.
 Do an extra check around the likely-to-get-dirty-quickly places like the toilets and bin areas.
 They should give you a good indication of how much love the property is receiving.

 - The cupboards.
-Gunk and grime tend to get caught between the hinges of cupboards and in the joins of shelves in bathrooms and kitchens.
+Gunk and grime tend to get caught between the hinges of cupboards and in the joints of shelves in bathrooms and kitchens.
 Make sure you give them a thorough look-over.
+Also check for insect or rodent droppings or traps as this could indicate an infestation you have to deal with later.

 Bedrooms are generally considered private spaces.
 As they are probably the least likely space to get really dirty, just have a check for any indications of general dirtiness or structural disrepair.

-- Walls and floorboards.
-As in the living room, having a quick look at the state of the walls and floorboards should give you a pretty good idea of how recently the property has had any TLC.
+- Walls and floorboards or carpet.
+As in the living room, having a quick look at the state of the walls and floorboards or carpet should give you a pretty good idea of how recently the property has had any TLC.

 The exterior of the house will be the first thing anybody sees when they arrive, so don’t neglect it in favour of getting the interior up-to-scratch.
 First impressions count.